Nazdarovja/Security_Assignment/README.md

 A step by step series of examples that tell you how to get a development env running

-First clone the project, this project is broken up in two folders
+First clone the project, this project is divided in two folders

 Go to root folder of the project then run following commands:
 ```